hbahadirsahin/nlp-experiments-in-pytorch/README.md

    - use_pretrained_embed: Can be "True" if you want to use known word embedding models, or "False" if you want to use random vectors.
    - embed_train_type: Can be "static" if you want non-trainable, "nonstatic" if you want trainable or "multichannel" if you want multichannel embeddings as your inputs.
    - use_padded_conv: A boolean argument that specifies whether convolution filters apply padding or not.
+   - dropout_type: Dropout type.
+Can be "bernoulli", "gaussian" or "variational".
    - keep_prob: Dropout probability.
    - use_batch_norm: A boolean argument to use batch normalization.
    - batch_norm_momentum: Batch normalization's momentum parameter.